zhenrong-wang/hpc-now/README.md

 - `update`     Update the HPC-NOW services and components.
 - `uninstall`  Uninstall the HPC-NOW services completely. **CAUTION!
 You must destroy/remove all the clusters managed in current device before running this command!
 Otherwise, out-of-manage cloud resource may occur!**
 - `help`       Read the help doc for `installer`.
-- `setpass`    Set/rotate/change/update the operator's password.
+- `setpass`    Set/rotate/change/update the operator's keystring.
 - `version`    Display the version of the `installer`, not the `hpcopr`.
 - `verlist`    List out all the available versions provided in the public repository.

 ### **Advanced Options(Optional)**

 - `--accept`    Automatically accept the MIT License terms of this software.
-- `--pass PASSWORD`  Specify the operator's crypto password.
+- `--pass KEYSTRING`  Specify the operator's crypto password.
 - `--hloc LOCATION`  The location (an URL or a valid local path) of the `hpcopr` CLI.
 - `--cloc LOCATION`  The location (an URL or a valid local path) of the `now-crypto` binary.
 - `--hver VERSION` Specify a version of the `hpcopr` CLI, default: latest version.